-We have used ZPF where frequency response of filter is one in the desired band and zero otherwise.
+We have used ZPF, where the frequency response of the filter is one in the desired band and zero otherwise.
 Moreover, one can use any other kind of ZPF (i.e. $H_i[k] \in \mathbb{R}_{\ge 0}$, $\forall i,k$) such as the Gaussian filter to decompose a signal.
-The FDM advocates to use ZPF because it preserves salient features such as minima and maxima in the filtered waveform exactly at the position where those features occur in the original unfiltered waveform.
-Based on the requirement and type of application, we can devise methods to select ranges of frequency parameter $k$ in \eqref{BD1}, e.g., one can use three approaches to divide complete frequency band of a signal under analysis into small number of equal, dyadic, and equal-energy frequency bands.
+The FDM advocates using ZPF because it preserves salient features, such as minima and maxima, in the filtered waveform at exactly the positions where they occur in the original unfiltered waveform.
+Based on the requirement and type of application, we can devise methods to select ranges of frequency parameter $k$ in \eqref{BD1}, e.g., one can use three approaches to divide the complete frequency band of a signal under analysis into a small number of equal, dyadic, and equal-energy frequency bands.

 To obtain TFE representation of a signal using \eqref{docmp1} and \eqref{docmp3}, we write FSAS and GAS in polar representation, for $1\le i\le M$, as

 where IA ($\tilde{a}_i[n]$, $\hat{a}_i[n]$) and IF ($\tilde{\omega}_i[n]$, $\hat{\omega}_i[n]$) are computed by \eqref{assub2} and \eqref{assub4}, respectively.
 Finally, using the proposed FSAS and the GAS representations, the three dimensional TFE distributions are obtained by plotting $\{n,\tilde{f}_i[n], \tilde{a}^2_i[n]\}$ and $\{n,\hat{f}_i[n], \hat{a}^2_i[n]\}$, respectively.